Nonlinear Programming

 Nonlinear constraints and objectives

-After defining and registering nonlinear functions, we can use them in constraints and objectives.
+After constructing nonlinear expressions, we can use them in constraints and objectives.
 For example, the following code snippet defines a nonlinear programming problem.

 x = model.add_variable(lb = 0.0)